 Analysis / Bias

-In review, Jewish World Review has a right wing conservative bias in story selection and many times does not properly source information in articles.
+In review, Jewish World Review has a right-leaning conservative bias in story selection and many times does not properly source information in articles.
 For example, in the article entitled: “REVEALED: The Obama administration’s support for Hamas was not passive,” there is not a single link to an external source to support the claim that Obama actively supported Hamas.
-Further, the author of this piece is from the Dave Horowitz Freedom Center, which is a far right wing anti-Islam organization.
+Further, the author of this piece is from the Dave Horowitz Freedom Center, a far right-wing anti-Islam organization.

-In general, story selection always favors the right and comes from authors such as Ben Shapiro, Brent Bozell and David Limbaugh.
+Generally, story selection always favors the right and comes from authors such as Ben Shapiro, Brent Bozell, and David Limbaugh.
 All of these authors have failed fact checks.

 Overall, we rate Jewish World Review Right Biased based on story selection and authors that favor the right.
-We also rate them Mixed for factual reporting due to poor sourcing and use of authors who have failed numerous fact checks.
-(D. Van Zandt 3/4/2017) Updated (2/23/2019)
+We also rate them Mixed for factual reporting due to poor sourcing and the use of authors who have failed numerous fact checks.
+(D. Van Zandt 3/4/2017) Updated (02/03/2023)